Awake craniotomy: Technique

 Before an awake craniotomy begins for tumor or epilepsy surgery, the patient is given anxiolytic medications.
 The patient is then positioned in a neurosurgical head restraint that holds the head completely still and given general anesthesia.
 The anesthesiologist will then use local anesthetics like lidocaine or bupivacaine to numb the skin and bone of the head and neck.
 The craniotomy begins with a surgeon removing an area of the skull over the tumor and cutting into the meninges, the membranes that protect the brain.
 Before removing any brain tissue, the patient is awakened and the neurosurgeon creates a cortical map, using a small electrical stimulation device to observe the changes in the patient's condition when an area is stimulated.
 If an area is stimulated and the patient moves or loses some ability, like speech, the surgeon knows that the area is vital and cannot be removed or cut through to access a tumor.
-During the procedure, the surgeon, anesthesiologist, and other surgical personnel speak to the patient, and there is a technician constantly assessing the patient's ability to name objects, for example, or report any abnormal sensations.
+During the procedure, the surgeon, anesthesiologist, and other surgical personnel speak to the patient and may ask them questions.
+A speech and language pathologist and/or a neuropsychologist monitor the patient carefully while the patient performs different types of language/other cognitive tasks.
+The golden standard for intraoperative tasks is object naming, but there are a number of different tasks that can be used during awake surgery.

 There are two variations on the technique: asleep-awake-asleep (AAA), and monitored anesthetic care (MAC), also called conscious sedation.
 In an AAA surgery, the patient is only awake during the cortical mapping; whereas in an MAC surgery the patient is awake the entire time.

 The procedure for deep brain stimulation placement is similar, though instead of skull being removed, a burr hole is drilled for the electrodes instead and the MAC surgery is more common.

 Complications

 The complications of awake craniotomy are similar to complications from brain surgery done under general anesthesia – seizures during the operation, nausea, vomiting, loss of motor or speech function, hemodynamic instability (hypertension, hypotension, or tachycardia), cerebral edema, hemorrhage, stroke or air embolism, and death.
 Seizures are the most common complication.

+Awake surgery in gliomas is known to cause postoperative language and other cognitive impairments, however the frequency and severity is not well established due to e.g. differences in patient selection, test methods and how deficits are defined.
+In the sub-acute phase (1-10 days postoperatively) the difficulties may be quite severe, but gradual recovery is expected.